-Fear can be an amazing tool to remold and transform through at any time in your life,but you can have healthy fear or unhealthy fear.
+Fear can be a fantastic tool to remold and transform through at any time in your life, but you can have healthy fear or unhealthy fear.

-People from all walks of life and from every corner of the world experience healthy fear and also unhealthy fear.
+People from all walks of life and every corner of the world experience healthy fear and unhealthy fear.

-Unhealthy fear is F.E.A.R, false evidence that appears real but is mostly a fabrication of the reptilian brain (lower brain) and the ego that wants to keep you imprisoned in your own mind, unwilling to be fully alive because it’s too risky to venture out.
+Unhealthy fear is F.E.A.R, false evidence that appears real.
+Still, it is mostly a fabrication of the reptilian brain (lower brain) and the ego that wants to keep you imprisoned in your mind, unwilling to be fully alive because it’s too risky to venture out.

-Overcome this unhealthy fear, and you will wake up to an inner security that will put external threats in a new perspective.
+Overcome this unhealthy fear, and you will wake up to inner security that will put external threats from a new perspective.

 The process of creating fear takes place in the brain and is entirely unconscious.

 If we couldn’t be afraid, we wouldn’t survive for long.

 For humans, there are other factors involved in fear beyond instinct.
 Human beings have the sometimes unfortunate gift of anticipation, and we anticipate terrible things that might happen — something we have heard about, read about, or seen on TV.
 Most of us have never experienced a plane crash, but that doesn’t stop us from sitting on a plane with white-knuckle grips on the armrests.

 Anticipating a fearful stimulus can provoke the same response as actually experiencing it.

 The fear response’s circuitry may have been honed by evolution, but there is another side to fear: conditioning.
 Conditioning is why some people fear dogs as if they were fire-breathing monsters, while others consider them part of the family.